 On the 15th of each month, Fulfillment by Amazon (FBA) conducts an inventory cleanup.
 On these dates, inventory that has been in US fulfillment centers for more than 365 days incurs a long-term storage fee (LTSF) of $6.90 per cubic foot or a $0.15 per-unit long-term storage fee, whichever is greater.

 As announced in the 2019 US FBA fee changes summary, we are eliminating long-term storage fees for units that have been in a fulfillment center for 181 to 365 days.
-The last long-term storage fee charge for inventory in a fulfillment center for 181 to 365 days was January 15, 2019.
+The last long-term storage fee charged for such inventory was January 15, 2019.
 This change is not retroactive.
-Any previous 181 to 365 day charges will not be reimbursed.
+Any previous 181 to 365 day fees will not be reimbursed.

 Long-term storage fees, February 15, 2019, and after